Pr-Mex/VAEditor/README.md

 ]
 ```

-To genarate this descripton you can use this 1C:Enterprise script pattern:
+To generate this description you can use this 1C:Enterprise script pattern:

 ```bsl
 &AtClient